shehabshalan/generating_and_analyzing_tweet_style_disinformation_with_llms/README.md

 #### Notebook content

-The code can be found in `disinformation_generation.ipynb`.
+The code can be found in `llm_generation_pipelines.ipynb`.
 The notebook contains three sections:

 - **Data preparation**: where the disinformation claims collected from fact-checking websites are added.
 - **Disinformation generation**: code responsible for generating disinformation using various jailbreaking techniques across three different models namely GPT-3.5 Turbo, Vicuna, and WizardLM.